atljeremy/NotificationQueue/README.md

 Scheduling Notification's
 -------------------------

-Scheduling notification's is super easy, just pass them in to the "enqueueNotification:" function of the `NotificationQueue`
+Scheduling notification's is super easy, just pass them in to the "enqueueNotification:" function of the `NotificationQueue`.
 ```swift
 NotificationQueue.sharedQueue().enqueueNotification(notification)
 NotificationQueue.sharedQueue().enqueueNotification(delayedNotificaiton)